The Community Sprinkler

 A Smart, Low Cost, Social Network Connected, Community Sprinkler System (IOT)

-Purpose: The purpose of my project is to help an entire neighborhood community conserve water used for general-purpose landscape irrigation, prevent costly penalties by staying compliant with the city’s water regulations while keeping landscapes lush and green, at a fraction of the cost of current smart sprinkler systems in the market.
+Purpose: The purpose of my project is to help an entire neighborhood community conserve water used for general-purpose landscape irrigation and prevent costly penalties by staying compliant with the city’s water regulations while keeping landscapes lush and green - all at a fraction of the cost of current smart sprinkler systems in the market.

 Problem statement: California is in a severe drought; eleven out of twelve of California’s major water reservoirs are below their historical average.
 An average Californian household uses 25% of its water for outdoor landscapes.
 As much as 50% of the water we use outdoors is wasted on inefficient watering methods.
 Cities are imposing severe water regulations to help conserve water.
 Soil moisture sensors (SMSs) and weather-based irrigation controllers (WBICs) are the two primary types of smart sprinkler systems available in the market.
 They are costly and range from $155-$300 per home and do not always comply with the city's water regulations.